stephen-zhao/sophii.co/README.md

 # sophii.co working files

 This repo is a collection of javascript files to support the website [sophii.co](https://sophii.co).
-There are scripts for ["avoidance cloud" effect](https://github.com/stephen-zhao/sophii.co/tree/master/packages/avoidance) and for creating a scrollwheel side-scrolling page.
+There are scripts which manage a ["avoidance cloud" effect](https://github.com/stephen-zhao/sophii.co/tree/master/packages/avoidance), which control touch-friendly draggable elements, and which create a dynamic horizontally-scrollable page.

 ## Quick Start